olgatsiouri1996/pdbs_secondary_structure_statistics/README.md

 # pdbs secondary structure statistics
-GUI Program to calculate the percentage of each secondary structure for each input pdb file in a user specified directory
+Linux GUI Program to calculate the percentage of each secondary structure for each input pdb file in a user specified directory

 ![](program_gui.png)